 - A copy of either the ACT or SAT scores (entrance test)

-- Three letters of reference from previous teachers, employers, or counselors
+- Two letters of reference from previous teachers, employers, or counselors

 - A neatly written personal statement of no more than three pages describing career objectives, how this school will help you attain your goals, how transplantation has effected your life, and any other pertinent information that may affect your application